 I recorded my journey to Tanzania and my trip around Europe in similar fashion.
 While they look lovely lined up on my bookshelf, it’s a little hard to share them with the masses.

 By the time I visited Ireland for the third time I was packing a laptop and happily blogging and sharing my adventures with the world.
 Or at least my family.
-I have since written travel blogs in Korea and again in Ireland.
+I have since written travel blogs in Korea and Armenia.
 Rather than direct you to those pages I have taken some of the highlights of each blog and present them here for your reading pleasure.
 To read the full story click on the highlighted link at the end of each post.

 Ireland 2007: The Mature Hosteler